monish-1234/Movie-Script-Sender/README.md

 ## Disclaimer

-I am not responsible in whatever way this program maybe for used for.
+I am not responsible in whatever way this program maybe used for.

 Please use this only for the intended purpose,that is....messing with your friends.